Guided Imagery Training

 Practitioners of guided imagery healing are not formally licensed or regulated in the United States, but many training programs do lead to professional certification.
 Many organizations, such as the Academy for Guided Imagery and the Center for Healing & Imagery, provide training and certification for already-licensed professionals such as nurses, massage therapists or psychotherapists.

 Mind/body medicine continues to become more and more mainstream, and both patients and clinicians are focusing more on preventive and drug-free wellness.
 As a result, practitioners with guided imagery training will be in higher demand in settings ranging from cancer treatment centers to stress management clinics.
-The 2007 National Health Interview Survey reported that 2.2 percent of Americans had used guided imagery in the past year, and 9.4 percent had used meditation techniques.

 Guided Imagery Salary